leminhtuan2015/Today-I-Learn/swift/ViewController_Navigation.md

 ---------------------------------------------------------------
 // dismiss : close ViewControllers that presented
-// HIDE a NavigationController or HIDE a ViewController
+// dismiss = un-present : come back to the previous ViewController that present this ViewController

 navigationController?.dismiss(animated: true, completion: nil)